 Rule #4 – Avoid speeding

 When all else fails, the best way to avoid a speeding ticket is to avoid speeding in the first place.
 This may not be the advice many drivers are looking for, however at the end of the day, it’s not worth risking your life or that of another person to get somewhere a few minutes sooner.
 There is a reason for posted speed limits and staying within the bounds of the law is much easier than trying to avoid the penalties of breaking the law.
+Not only that, but driving the speed limit significantly reduces your risk of being in an auto accident.

 Rule #5 – Safety in numbers